bvibber/mtpng/readme.md

 [time](https://crates.io/crates/time) is used by the CLI tool to time compression.

+[typenum](https://crates.io/crates/typenum) is used to do compile-time constant specialization via generics.

 # License

 You may use this software under the following MIT-style license: